-UPDATE: They’ve also implemented a couple of other changes recently, including an eCustoms declaration, which we’ve added information and a link to download the form, at the bottom of this page.
-Also making life easier is the online applications for an e-visa are are now available, this link is also available below.
+They’ve also implemented a couple of other changes since November 2022, including an eCustoms declaration, which we’ve added information and a link to download the form, at the bottom of this page.
+Also making life easier is the online applications for an e-visa which are now available, this link is also available below.

 Indonesia Arrival Checklist